Konami: History

 In July 2000, the company's legal English name was changed to Konami Corporation, but the Japanese legal name remained the same.
 As the company transitioned into developing video games for the sixth-generation consoles, they branched out into the health and fitness business acquiring People Co., Ltd and Daiei Olympic Sports Club, Inc. which became Konami subsidiaries.
 In August 2001, the company invested in another video game publisher, Hudson Soft, which became a consolidated subsidiary after Konami accepted new third-party shares issued by them.
 In January 2003, Avranches Automatique began handling sales of Konami's arcade games in Europe outside the U.K. and Ireland.
-On February 7, 2003, Betson Enterprises took over distribution and service for Konami's arcade games in the U.S. Some time later, PMT Sales started handling Konami arcade game sales in the U.K. and Ireland.
-In March 2006, Konami merged all their video game development divisions into a new subsidiary known as Konami Digital Entertainment Co.
-(KDE), as the parent company became a pure holding company.
-Their headquarters were relocated to Minato, Tokyo, in 2007.
-On January 20, 2009, Electrocoin became the exclusive distributor and after-sale agent of Konami's arcade games in Europe, Russia, the Middle East, and Africa.
+On 7 February 2003, Betson Enterprises took over distribution and service for Konami's arcade games in the U.S. Some time later, PMT Sales started handling Konami arcade game sales in the UK and Ireland.

+In March 2006, Konami merged all their video game development divisions into a new wholly owned subsidiary known as Konami Digital Entertainment (KDE), as the parent company became a brand-new holding company due to its restructuring process.
+In order to reorganize the Konami Group and introduce a holding company system, Konami implemented a corporate spin-off for five businesses: game software, toys & hobbies, amusement, online, and multimedia.
+The company was established to take over these businesses (formerly located in Roppongi Hills), and their headquarters were relocated to Minato, Tokyo, in 2007.
+On 20 January 2009, Electrocoin became the exclusive distributor and after-sale agent of Konami's arcade games.
-The absorption of Hudson Soft in 2012 resulted in the addition of several other franchises including: Adventure Island, Bonk, Bloody Roar, Bomberman, Far East of Eden, and Star Soldier.

-In April 2015, Konami delisted itself from the New York Stock Exchange following the dissolution of their Kojima Productions subsidiary.
-In a translated interview with Nikkei Trendy Net published in the following month, the newly appointed president of Konami's gaming division, Konami Digital Entertainment, Hideki Hayakawa, announced that Konami would shift their focus towards mobile gaming for a while, claiming that "mobile is where the future of gaming lies."
-The trade name of the company was changed from Konami Corporation to Konami Holdings Corporation during the same month.
-Konami consolidated its productions teams established in 2004 into their headquarters, including Pawapuro Production, BEMANI Production, Virtual Kiss Production, Loveplus Production, Kojima Productions and others, that year.
+The merger of Hudson Soft in 2012 resulted in the addition of several other franchises including: Adventure Island, Bonk, Bloody Roar, Bomberman, Far East of Eden, and Star Soldier.
+In April 2015, Konami delisted itself from the New York Stock Exchange following the dissolution of its Kojima Productions subsidiary.
+In a translated interview with Nikkei Trendy Net published in the following month, the newly appointed president of Konami's gaming division, Konami Digital Entertainment, Hideki Hayakawa, announced that Konami would shift its focus towards mobile gaming for a while, claiming that "mobile is where the future of gaming lies."

-In 2017, Konami announced that they would be reviving some of the company's other well-known video game titles following the success of their Nintendo Switch launch title Super Bomberman R.